jangdmanish/pratham-backend/readme.md

-# Pratham is a chatbot with locally hosted LLM using Ollam
+# Pratham is a chatbot with locally hosted LLM using Ollama

 ## 🚀 Features